ramanraja/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

-Report the mean and median of the total steps:
+Find the mean and median of the total steps:

 ```r
 # mean: total number of step taken each day, averaged over all days